MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nc-wdbgexts-pwindbg_get_symbol.md

-This function does not return a value.
+This callback function does not return a value.